CSpanias/cspanias.github.io/_posts/2023-11-10-Hack The Box's Starting Point Review.md

 Having read the aforementioned comparisons, I was expecting to have a really hard time on starting out at HTB and I was ready to hit many roadblocks straight away.
 But it proved quite the opposite!

-When I first logged in on the HTB platform, it suggested to me to go through its [**Starting Point**](https://app.hackthebox.com/starting-point), which as HTB puts it's:
+When I first logged in on the HTB platform, it suggested to me to go through its [**Starting Point**](https://app.hackthebox.com/starting-point), which according to HTB:

 > _**Starting Point** is **Hack The Box on rails**.
 It's a **linear series of Boxes tailored to absolute beginners** and features very easy exploit paths to not only introduce you to our platform but also **break the ice into the realm of penetration testing**.
 Using the Starting Point, you can **get a feel for how Hack The Box works**, how to connect and interact with Boxes, and **pave a basic foundation for your hacking skills to build off of**._